MauriDjango/Web_Application_Architecture/proyecto_1.md

 - **JS APIs** - Browsers can differ on the level of support they have for certain APIs.
 If the application depends on these APIs for functionality special care must be taken to ensure compatability.
 - **Experimental CSS** - To incorporate some experimental css properties browsers may require different prefixes to
-- **Web Components** - Similar to JS API's support web components can vary among different browsers and should be tested for compatability
+- **Web Components** - Similar to JS APIs support web components can vary among different browsers and should be tested for compatability

 ### Ways to avoid compatability issues